The Philippines has been ranked as one of the most gay friendly places in Asia and has so much to offer LGBTQ+ travellers.

 LGBTQ+ Rights in the Philippines

-Whether you are going to the Philippines for your gay honeymoon or just for a holiday, knowing the LGBTQ+ rights beforehand is important.
+Whether you are travelling to the Philippines for your gay honeymoon or just for a vacation, knowing the LGBTQ+ rights beforehand is important.

 Thankfully, when it comes to LGBTQ+ rights, the Philippines is ahead compared to most of Asia.